WordPress Installation on Debian 12 with the LAMP Stack and PHP 8

 javiercruces@IWEB:~$ sudo tar -zxf latest.tar.gz -C /var/www/

-We navigate to the WordPress directory to set the correct permissions:
+We will access the WordPress directory to configure the correct permissions:

 javiercruces@IWEB:~$ cd /var/www/